College Lingo (Glossary)

 • Volunteer hours

 Program Coordinator: All full-time programs have a Coordinator.
-The Coordinator is a member of the faculty who provides support to both students and faculty within the program.
+The Coordinator is a faculty member who provides support to both students and faculty within the program.
 The Coordinator is the lead faculty member within a program.

 Prior Learning Assessment and Recognition (PLAR): is a process that helps adult learners to identify, articulate and demonstrate relevant learning acquired through work experience and previous post-secondary education.
 Students can be granted credits through PLAR.

-Scholarships & Awards: Scholarships and awards are generally based on merit and do not have to be paid back.
+Scholarships & Awards: Scholarships and awards are generally based on merit and do not require repayment.